Estonia

 People not belonging to a group plan can sign a voluntary insurance contract with the Health Insurance Fund and pay the premium.
 Two conditions must be met to enter into a contract with the Health Insurance Fund.

-The person must be a permanent resident of Estonia or a person residing in Estonia based on a temporary residence permit or the right of residence.
-They must also have insurance for at least 12 months over two years before signing the contract through:
+The person must be a permanent resident of Estonia or a person residing in Estonia on the basis of a temporary residence permit or the right of residence.
+They must also have been insured for at least 12 months over a two-year period prior to signing the contract through:

-The said insured persons might also sign a voluntary insurance contract to insure their dependents.
+The said insured persons may sign a voluntary insurance contract also to insure their dependents.
 A dependent must be a permanent resident of Estonia or a person residing in Estonia with a temporary residence permit or the right of residence.

-Persons receiving a pension from a foreign country also qualify for the signature of the contract unless otherwise provided for by international agreements.
+Persons receiving a pension from a foreign country also qualify for the contract’s signature unless otherwise provided for by international agreements.

 Gymnasiums

-Very large employers can provide ‘gym on site’ facilities, whereas smaller employers may offer gym subsidies or access to a gym with lower corporate rates.
+Very large employers can provide on-site facilities, whereas smaller employers may offer gym subsidies or access to a gym with lower corporate rates.
 Supporting employees’ health has always been popular.
-Perks can range from small things such as fruit in the office, but a large proportion of employers also pay for gym memberships and supports employees who want to compete in athletic events such as marathons.
+Perks can range from small things such as fruit in the office, but a large proportion of employers also pay for gym memberships and support employees who want to compete in athletic events such as marathons.

 Workplace Canteens

-This benefit is not common in Estonia.
-However, in highly competitive industries such as technology, we see an increase in catered lunches for employees.
-Large employers often have an onsite cafeteria with discounted food prices.
+This benefit is not common in Estonia; however, in highly competitive industries such as the technology industry, we are seeing an increase in catered lunches for employees.
+Large employers often have an on-site cafeteria with discounted food prices.

 Employee Perks